jefftriplett/presentations/2025-pytexas/slides/400-section.md

 ---

-# Claude Code for non-code
+# Section 1: Using Claude Code for Non-Code Problems

 ---